emsig/elfe3D/elfe3D/in/readme_CSEM_input_model.txt

 ###############################################
 'CSEM_input_model' is an example model.
+You can find a figure showing the model in elfe3D/docs/PhD_thesis_Rulff_Kappa.pdf on page 55.
-You can use it to understand how to run fwd simulations and refinement with elfe3D.
+You can the example to understand how to run fwd simulations and refinement with elfe3D.
 The original elfe3D_input file contains all specifications to run this example.